If you or someone you know has a mental illness or needs assistance, there are ways to get help.

 K-9's On The Front Line Logo

-K9s on The Front Line is a Maine-based 501(c)(3) nonprofit organization providing certified, trained service dogs to military Veterans who are affected by PTSD and/or TBI, at no cost to our Veterans.
+K9s on The Front Line provides certified, trained service dogs to Veterans who are affected by PTSD and/or TBI, at no cost to them.

 Defense Suicide Prevention Office